 Ornamental grasses are used to create interest and varying textures in yards.
 Almost all ornamental grasses are safe for dogs and other pets, except for pampas and grass palm which are not dog friendly ornamental grasses.
 It is essential to identify these grass types in order to eradicate them from the yard to prevent your dog from eating these poisonous plants.

-According to the University of Arkansas and Mid Town Animal Clinic, pampas grass when ingested can cause sickness or death.
-Dogs can have a varied reaction to the poisonous pampas grass such as vomiting, drooling diarrhea, seizures or coma.
+Pampas grass, when ingested, can cause sickness or death.
+Dogs can have a varied reaction to the poisonous pampas grass such as vomiting, drooling diarrhea, seizures, or coma.
 Pets that eat poisonous plants often hide from their owners when they feel bad.
 Gardeners can look across their landscape at the ornamental grass to see if the pet has visited the area.
-If your pet displays any of these signs, you should take him to the vet.
+If your pet displays any of these signs, you should take him to the veterinarian immediately.

 Cordyline australias, also called grass palm, palm lily, or giant dracaena, grows in a fountain shape with long narrow stems that stand straight up from the rest of the plant.
-Sometimes when this grass has been planted on dry soil or when it experiences a drought, the leaves will discolor and may change to a brown or a yellow hue.
+Sometimes, when this grass has been planted on dry soil or when it experiences a drought, the leaves will discolor and will change to a brown or a yellow hue.
 Remove any grass palm or palm lily from your garden and backyard.

-According to the ASPCA, dogs can experience vomiting with blood, dilated pupils, depression, increased saliva and anorexia after eating this ornamental plant.
+Dogs can experience vomiting with blood, dilated pupils, depression, increased saliva, and anorexia after eating this ornamental plant.
 The toxin to blame is called saponins, which can harm the digestive track of the dog.
 It is important to take your dog to the vet immediately after discovering the pet has eaten the grass.